ggmichael/craterstats/README.md

 Craterstats can be installed as a standalone executable for Windows.
 Download the latest version [here](https://github.com/ggmichael/craterstats/releases), unzip to wherever you prefer, and double-click `create_desktop_shortcut.bat` to create a start-up icon.
+Your system will warn that executables from unknown sources can be a security risk and ask you whether to allow craterstats to run.

 Executables have recently been added for MacOS and successful operation was reported for the arm64 version.
 [Download](https://github.com/ggmichael/craterstats/releases), unzip where you prefer, add the new directory to the shell path, and run `craterstats` commands from